team113sanger/dermatlas_copy_number_nf/README.md

 ## Inputs

-`bam_files`: a wildcard containing a path to a directory containing a Bamfiles Sample metadata: path to a file containing sample PD IDs, tumor normal info, and sex `tumor_normal_pairs`: path to a file containing a tab-delimited list of matched tumour and normal pairs.
+`bam_files`: a wildcard describing a path to a directory containing a bamfiles and their corresponding index files.
+Index files are assumed to be pre-generated and colocated with bams.
+Sample metadata: path to a file containing sample PD IDs, tumor normal info, and sex `tumor_normal_pairs`: path to a file containing a tab-delimited list of matched tumour and normal pairs.